 - 2.1 All staff have a responsibility for their own health and safety and for ensuring that acts of omission or commission do not result in harm to themselves or others.
 Where possible staff should address any concerns that they become aware of and where this is not practicable to ensure that unsafe acts or conditions are reported to their supervisor or other appropriate person who can take action.
 Appropriate concerns should be raised via the normal management process, using the Trust Incident reporting system or via local Health and Safety committees. - 2.2 To ensure continuous improvement all Services will systematically review all risk assessments at least once a year and ensure that actions are prioritised in line with the Trust Risk Management Policy. - 2.3 The Trust Health, Safety and Fire Committee will be responsible for overseeing the prescribed arrangements in this policy to ensure the health and safety of staff, service users and anyone that may be affected by its activities.
-The committee will report to the Clinical Governance Committee.
+The committee will report to the Trust Clinical Governance Committee quarterly. - 2.4 The Trust Health and Safety Policy Statement outlining the organisation's commitment to safety can be found at Appendix 2.
+This must be signed at every policy review or on appointment of a new Chief Executive.